Taliban takeover prompts fears of a resurgent al-Qaida | Politics

 The lightning-fast changes in Afghanistan are forcing the Biden administration to confront the prospect of a resurgent al-Qaida, the group that attacked America on September 11, 2001, at the same time the US is trying to stanch violent extremism at home and cyberattacks from Russia and China.

-With the rapid withdrawal of US forces and rise of the Taliban in Afghanistan, ''I think al-Qaida has an opportunity, and they're going to take advantage of that opportunity,'' says Chris Costa, who was senior director for counterterrorism in the Trump administration.
+With the rapid withdrawal of US forces and the rise of the Taliban in Afghanistan, "I think al-Qaida has an opportunity, and they're going to take advantage of that opportunity,'' says Chris Costa, who was senior director for counterterrorism in the Trump administration.

-''This is a galvanizing event for jihadists everywhere.''
-Al-Qaida's ranks have been significantly diminished by 20 years of war in Afghanistan, and it's far from clear that the group has the capacity in the near future to carry out catastrophic attacks on America such as the 9/11 strikes, especially given how the US has fortified itself in the past two decades with surveillance and other protective measures.
+"This is a galvanizing event for jihadists everywhere."
+Al-Qaida's ranks have been significantly diminished by 20 years of war in Afghanistan, and it's far from clear that the group has the capacity shortly to carry out catastrophic attacks on America such as the 9/11 strikes, especially given how the US has fortified itself in the past two decades with surveillance and other protective measures.
 But a June report from the UN Security Council said the group's senior leadership remains present inside Afghanistan, along with hundreds of armed operatives.
-It noted that the Taliban, who sheltered al-Qaida fighters before the September 11 attacks, ''remain close, based on friendship, a history of shared struggle, ideological sympathy and intermarriage''.
-Pentagon spokesman John Kirby acknowledged Friday that al-Qaida remains a presence in Afghanistan, though quantifying it is hard because of a reduced intelligence-gathering capability in the country and ''because it's not like they carry identification cards and register somewhere''.

-Even inside the country, al-Qaida and the Taliban represent only two of the urgent terrorism concerns.
+It noted that the Taliban, who sheltered al-Qaida fighters before the September 11 attacks, "remain close, based on friendship, a history of shared struggle, ideological sympathy, and intermarriage."
+Pentagon spokesman John Kirby acknowledged Friday that al-Qaida remains a presence in Afghanistan, though quantifying it is hard because of a reduced intelligence-gathering capability in the country and "because it's not like they carry identification cards and register somewhere."
+Even inside the country, al-Qaida and the Taliban represent only two of the urgent terrorism concerns, as evidenced by unease about the potential for Islamic State attacks against Americans in Afghanistan that over the weekend forced the US military to develop new ways to get evacuees to the airport in Kabul.

 The US is also presumably anticipating that strengthened airport screening and more sophisticated surveillance can be more effective than 20 years ago in thwarting an attack.
 But experts worry that intelligence-gathering capabilities needed as an early-warning system against an attack will be negatively affected by the troop withdrawal.

 An added complication is the sheer volume of pressing national security threats that dwarf what the US government was confronting before the September 11 attacks.
-These include sophisticated cyber operations from China and Russia that can cripple critical infrastructure or pilfer sensitive secrets.
+These include sophisticated cyber operations from China and Russia that can cripple critical infrastructure or pilfer sensitive secrets, nuclear ambitions in Iran and an ascendant domestic terrorism threat laid bare by the January 6 insurrection at the US Capitol.
+FBI Director Chris Wray has described that home-grown threat as "metastasizing," with the number of arrests of white supremacists and racially motivated extremists nearly tripling since his first year on the job.

 Hoffman said that although he didn't think al-Qaida would be able to quickly use Afghanistan as a launchpad for attacks against the US, it may re-establish "its coordinating function" in the region to work with and encourage strikes by its affiliates — a patient strategy that may yet be vindicated.

-Now it's possible that other extremists will find themselves inspired by al-Qaida, even if not directed by it.
+Now other extremists may find themselves inspired by al-Qaida, even if not directed by it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)